ptmdmusique/insite-abm/note.md

 ## Note:
 1. !
 Regulators aren't affected by talk-span
 <!-- ?
 Pre-defined regulator start updating their stuff at tick 15, but they're only active at tick >= 21, why? -->
+16 to 20: regulators bargain with stakeholders.
+From 21 to 25 they will bargain among themselves

 # Note from original SemPro model
 ## Cit module: